fodisi/solidity-design-patterns/upgradability/readme.md

 - The first contract's version should be disabled, enforcing every client to use the new version
 - Usually, you need to make sure the data (state) from the old version is migrated or somehow available to the new version.
 In the most simple scenario, this means you need to copy/migrate the state from the old version to the new contract's version

-The sections below describe these challenges in more details.
-To better illustrate it, we'll use the two versions below ot `MySmartContract` as a reference:
+The sections below describe these challenges in more detail.
+To better illustrate it, we'll use the two versions below of `MySmartContract` as a reference:

 **Version 1**
 ```